Papa Ibra Tall

-Papa Ibra Tall (1935–2015) was a tapestry weaver, painter, and illustrator known for his role in the École de Dakar.
+Papa Ibra Tall (1935–2015) was a Senegalese tapestry weaver, painter, and illustrator.
+He is known for his role in the Dakar School (École de Dakar) art movement, and as an early professor at the École Nationale des Beaux Arts.

 Biography

 Papa Ibra Tall was born in 1935 in Tivaouane, in the Thiès Region of Senegal.
 His artistic career began oil painting under the tutelage of amateur French painters in Dakar.
 In 1955, he studied architecture at the École Spéciale d'Architecture in Paris, where he was exposed to the Négritude movement and provided illustrations for the Présence Africaine.
 He later attended the École nationale supérieure des Beaux-Arts and pursued instruction in Sèvres with the assistance of Senegalese president Léopold Sédar Senghor, where he studied painting, serigraphy, tapestry, mosaics, and comparative pedagogy.

 Career

-Papa Ibra Tall returned to Senegal from France in 1960, founding the École de Dakar with Iba Ndiaye and Pierre Lods.
-He headed the Section de Recherches en Arts Plastiques Nègres.
+Papa Ibra Tall returned to Senegal from France in 1960, founding the École Nationale des Beaux Arts in Dakar with Iba Ndiaye and Pierre Lods.
+He was instrumental in the École de Dakar art movement, which started at the same time.
+He headed the Section de Recherches en Arts Plastiques Nègres at the École Nationale des Beaux Arts in Dakar.
 In his instruction, he sought to encourage the development of an "identifiable" Pan-African idiom, and preferred not to provide formal instruction for fear it would block what he believed to be the natural artistic creativity of African artists.

 At the behest of President Senghor, he founded the Manufacture Sénégalaise des Arts Décoratifs (MSAD) tapestry school in 1965.

+One of his students was Seydou Barry.